BGal23/nightly_task/README.md

-Recruitment task of creating a token display and search module.
+Recruitment task of creating a token display and search module.</br>
-I downloaded the token icons from some free website and generated the name and the rest randomly.
+I downloaded the token icons from some free website and generated the name and the rest randomly.</br>
+Sorry, but I ran out of time to initiate a storybook.</br>

 You can visit the website at the link: